 Charles van Onselen is an acclaimed historian of Southern Africa and Research Professor at the University of Pretoria.
 He has been honoured with visiting fellowships at the University of Cambridge, the University of Oxford and Yale University.

-‘The great master of social history, van Onselen, provides us an unsurpassable lesson in the commodification and disposal of human life.’ — Professor James C. Scott, Yale University
+‘The great master of social history, van Onselen, provides us an unsurpassable lesson in the commodification and disposal of human life.’ — James C. Scott, Sterling Professor of Political Science and Anthropology, Yale University

 ‘Fierce and lyrical, furious and humane, this is the work of a master historian’. — Professor James Campbell, Department of History, Stanford University